-The project "MURIEL - Multifunctional Urban Retention Spaces: From Idea to Realization", funded by the German Federal Environmental Foundation, was successfully completed in June 2017.
+The project "MURIEL - Multifunctional Urban Retention Spaces: From Idea to Realization", funded by the German Federal Environmental Foundation, was successfully completed.
 The German Federal Environmental Foundation in Osnabrück commissioned DAHLEM as part of a joint venture with the research project, which aims to show ways in which existing inner-city open spaces can be used as emergency flooding areas during heavy rainfall events.
 The use of public open spaces as temporary retention areas is an important and necessary contribution to municipal flooding prevention - especially with regard to climate change.
 The three-part documentation summarizing how such retention rooms can be implemented and what needs to be considered in the concept and design is available for download here.

 After 26 years of operation, one of the two parallel-fed disc dryers of the sludge drying plant was replaced by a new one at Waste Water Treatment Plant Düsseldorf-Süd.
 In order to ensure a constant operation of the facilities, the exchange of the other rotor took place already in 2005.
 Before the replacement of the second rotor, a study showed that the drying of sludge by means of a new disc dryer represented the most favorable solution in terms of operating costs.
 With a pipe length of 8.6 metres and a heating surface of 400 m², the new disc dryer 2, partly made of stainless steel, provides a throughput of 5.2 tonnes per hour.
 As the previous plant part was no longer economically viable, the rotor replacement took place in March 2019.
 For the replacement of the disc dryer, DAHLEM provides the technical equipment planning, from establishing the basis of the project to the award, including construction supervision.